Here it is with new capacitors installed. There's not very much

 Do you have a Philco Model 802 in similar condition?
 If you do, I

 already have an estimate for you.
-This radio contains 20 paper and filter capacitors making the cost of the restoration $400.00.
+This radio contains 20 paper and filter capacitors making the cost of the restoration 20 x $15 = $300.00 + $36 for a new solid state vibrator = $336.00.
 This is a flat rate and covers the restoration of all paper and filter capacitors.
-If the radio needs a new dial cord, or dial lamps and up to 5 tubes (that cost up to $10.00 each) or resisors, or mica capacitors, they will be included.
+If the radio needs a new dial cord, or dial lamps and up to 5 tubes (that cost up to $20.00 each) or resistors, or mica capacitors, they will be included.
 Yes, this is as complete a restoration as I can offer.
 Some minor mechanical work is also included.

 If your radio needs other parts, not mentioned above, like coils, transformers, or hard to find items specific to this car radio, or if I have to have a part fabricated, there will be an extra cost.
-Most of the time $400.00 + sales tax (if you live in NY state) + return shipping is what it will cost.
+Most of the time: $336.00 + sales tax (NY state only) + return shipping, is what the electronic restoration of a Mopar 802 will cost.

 This page was created: 8/6/04 on the Borg web site